-Rose Campion has masses of beautiful fuchsia flowers with white eyes at the ends of the stems from early to mid summer, which are most effective when planted in groupings.
+Angel's Blush Rose Campion has masses of beautiful white round flowers with shell pink eyes at the ends of the stems from early to late summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its attractive tomentose pointy leaves remain gray in color throughout the season.
 The silver stems can be quite attractive.